Hari-Kumar-A/Student-Track/README.md

 7) **Bcrypt** ,JavaScript library for securely hashing passwords using the bcrypt algorithm.
 It offers a simple API for hashing and comparing passwords, ensuring strong security against attacks like brute-forcing and rainbow tables
 8) **Nodemon** is used to monitor for any changes in our source and automatically restart our server
 9) **Mongoose** in Node.js simplifies MongoDB interactions with schema-based modeling, validation, and query building, enhancing productivity and ensuring data consistency.
+10) **Multer** , Node.js middleware package, allowing users to upload files such as assignment or event attachments.

 ---
 ## 🔥 Features